Tangled Hearts: Plot

 Montgomery Seaton is a rich social parasite who badly neglects his wife Lucille.
-Enid Hammond is married to John Hammond (Lon Chaney), but she is also Montgomery Seaton's sweetheart.
+Enid Hammond is married to John Hammond, but she is also Montgomery Seaton's sweetheart.
 Enid tells Seaton that many years ago, she ran away with a man named John Dalton, only to discover that he was married.
 She left Dalton and returned home, later marrying John Hammond but not realizing at the time that she was pregnant with Dalton's child.
 Fortunately, Enid was able to wait until her husband was away on a business trip before giving birth.
 Not wanting her husband to know she had an illegitimate child, Enid gave the baby to a nurse who raised the little girl.
 But now she has discovered that the nurse has died, and Enid needs to find a home for the girl.

 Seaton lies for Enid, telling John Hammond that he had an illegitimate child years ago and that he is trying to find a home for the child.
 Enid convinces her husband that they should adopt the child.
 Now having custody of what is actually her own child, Enid writes Seaton to tell him that the child arrived safely, but John Hammond accidentally gets the note and assumes Seaton is the father and Enid is the mother of the little girl, driving him to a rage.

 That night at a reception, John Hammond sees his wife and Mr. Seaton engaged in a secretive conversation and he draws a pistol in anger.
 Enid throws herself in front of Seaton and is shot.
 Lucille had earlier seen her husband bringing the child to Enid's house and suspects an affair of some sort is going on.
 The rich widow Vera Lane is friends with all of these people and, understanding the whole story that has transpired, takes it upon herself to straighten out all of the entanglements.
 Enid tells her forgiving husband the truth, and Montgomery Seaton is reunited with his wife Lucille.